openresty/lua-nginx-module/README.markdown

 **context:** *set_by_lua&#42;, rewrite_by_lua&#42;, access_by_lua&#42;, content_by_lua&#42;, header_filter_by_lua&#42;, body_filter_by_lua&#42;, log_by_lua&#42;, ngx.timer.&#42;, init_by_lua&#42;*

-This function returns a string for the NGINX `./configure` command's arguments string.
+This function returns a string for the Nginx `./configure` command's arguments string.

 This API was first introduced in the `0.9.5` release.